jazsouf/jazsouf-v1/-TODO.md

 ## Current

 [ ] Add an interactive gradient shader on home page
-[ ] Revalidate Tag with a startTransition and group together the server action with the onHandle function cf [https://www.youtube.com/watch?v=idEL0dv2V1A]
+[ ] Update content to the projects page

 ## Backlog

-[ ] Update content to the homepage
-[ ] Update content to the projects page
 [ ] Write a post on the blog
 [ ] Add a selection text highligh color